Shane Lindsay

 Shane Anthony Lindsay (born 25 January 1985) is an Australian former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Chicago White Sox.

 Baseball career

 Colorado Rockies

 Lindsay was signed as an international free agent by the Colorado Rockies in 2003.
 He made his Minor League debut in 2004, and spent 2005 and 2006 with the Casper Rockies, Tri-City Dust Devils, and the Asheville Tourists.
 He missed the entire 2007 season after having surgery on his right shoulder and then spent the 2008 season with two teams, playing for the Tourists and the Modesto Nuts, going 2–3 in 10 games in Modesto.

 New York Yankees/Cleveland Indians

 On 14 May 2010, Lindsay was claimed off of waivers by the New York Yankees and placed on the 40-man roster.
 He was designated for assignment 12 days later to make room for Chad Gaudin on the 25-man roster.
 On 1 June 2010, Lindsay was claimed off waivers by the Cleveland Indians and assigned to the Double-A Akron Aeros.
-He played in 12 games with Akron and 7 with the AAA Columbus Clippers.
+He played in 12 games with Akron and 7 with the Triple-A Columbus Clippers.